IsaacStopard/mSOS/README.md

 #### Stan models ("model" folder)

 :one: *hierarchical_mSOS_all_temperature_model.stan* - implements the model fit to all the data simultaneously.
-Note to reduce computational time the likelihood for each unique combination of datapoint values in only calculated once.
+Note to reduce computational time the likelihood for each unique combination of datapoint values is only calculated once.

 :two: *mSOS_single_temperature_model_O_spz.stan* - implements the model fit to the data at 27°C, which includes the time from inoculation to oocyst and oocyst to sporozoite.